jbee/purejin/docs/intro.md

+---
+layout: default
+---

+# A Different Container

-Let me try to explain why silk DI is not similar to (most) other frameworks like google guice, dagger or spring DI and why it matters.
+Let me try to explain why silk DI is not similar to (most) other containers like google guice, dagger or spring DI and why it matters.

+## The Fancy Map Model

 Lets imagine a very simple container as a map.
 We "declare" an instance entry in that map by "attaching" a name to a class.